Modeling a Pin-Cell¶

 universe = openmc.Universe(cells=[cell])

-method that will display our the universe as current constructed:
+The Universe object has a plot method that will display our the universe as current constructed:

 universe.plot(width=(2.0, 2.0), origin=(0.0, 0.0, 0.1))